shinydisk/shinydisk/README.md

 ## 👨‍💻 About Me

 - 🔧 Passionate about networks, coding, and open-source tools.
+- 💡 Avid learner who enjoys solving real-world problems with technology.
+- 🎵 When I’m not coding, you’ll find me organizing House & Disco nights with my crew.
 - 🌱 Currently exploring **DevOps**, **Cloud Platforms**, and **Automation**.
 - 🎯 Goal: Build and share tools that simplify networking and system administration.
+- 👨‍💻 Contributor to open-source projects aimed at optimizing IT workflows.
+- 🚀 Currently building a GitHub repository to document and share cybersecurity challenges.
+- 🤝 Always looking to collaborate on meaningful projects.
+- 🌐 Believes in the power of sharing knowledge to grow together.
+- 🚧 Next steps: Master Kubernetes and contribute to open-source networking tools.
+- 🌟 Aspiring to lead innovative projects in the DevOps and cloud space.

 ---